isomerpages/nlb-exhibitions/_mappingtheworld/1a-mappingtheworld-about.md

                     </li>
                     <li style="margin-bottom: 1rem;">
                         <span class="sgds-icon sgds-icon-triangle-warning" style="font-size: 150%; display: inline-block; float: left; vertical-align: middle; color: #E21216"></span>
-                        <div style="line-height: 150%; padding-left: 2.3rem; color: #E21216"><em>Mapping the World: Perspectives from Asian Cartography</em> will be closed on 9 March, 10am-3pm, for maintenance works.
+                        <div style="line-height: 150%; padding-left: 2.3rem; color: #E21216">The exhibition will be <strong>closed on 9 March, 10am-3pm</strong>, for maintenance works.
 We apologise for any inconvenience.
 Thank you for your understanding.</div>
                     </li>
                     </ul>
             </div>